jetpack-pizza/demo/content/working-with-source-code.md

 ## Flutter Outline
 The core building blocks in Flutter applications are widgets (everything-is-a-widget concept), so developers work with these blocks a lot.
 That is why it is important to deliver a powerful tool that can help to manage widgets efficiently and ensure that the structure remains correct.
-To manage your widgets, use the Flutter Outline tool.
+To manage your widgets, use the **Flutter Outline** tool.
 To open it, click **Flutter Outline** on the right side of the main IDE window (alternatively, you can choose **View | Tool Windows | Flutter Outline** on the main menu).
 You can center you widgets, add padding, wrap widgets with columns and rows, extract methods, move widgets up and down, and remove them.
 To perform a required action, click a corresponding button on the toolbar:
 <p align="center">
 <img src="https://github.com/jetpack-pizza/demo/blob/master/img/4_flutter_outline_toolbar.png" alt="Flutter Outline Toolbar"
 width="590"/>
 </p>

 **Flutter Outline** allows you to both view the structure of your application and to modify it, if necessary.
-When you use this tool, the IDE will make sure that the structure is correct, so you can avoid typos or forgotten symbols.
-For instance, you can center a widget using the Outline tool:
+When you use this tool, the IDE makes sure that the structure is correct, so you can avoid typos or forgotten symbols.
+For instance, you can center a widget using the **Flutter Outline** tool:
 1. Select a widget.
 2. Click the **Center widget** button on the toolbar.
+Note that if an action cannot be executed, the corresponding button is greyed out.
 3. Perform **Hot Reload** to see the changes.

 <img src="https://github.com/jetpack-pizza/demo/blob/master/img/4_center_widget.gif" alt="" width=""/>|